-- the largest industrial site, Harselaar, covers 200 hectares, of which 34 hectares are still to be allocated
+- The largest industrial site, Harselaar, covers 200 hectares.

 Thanks to its location on the border of The Netherlands' largest nature reserve de Veluwe and the Gelderse Vallei, Barneveld is the perfect base for Dutch holidaymakers and day trippers.
 It is not without good reason that tourism and leisure are important pillars of the economy in the municipality.
 What's more, the sector directly employs around 1,100 people, as well as a lot more people indirectly.

 Dozens of hotels, camp sites, restaurants and bed & breakfasts have established themselves to serve the large numbers of tourist who arrive throughout the year.
 Catering, cultural institutions, shops, the 'green sector' and the service sector also benefit from the area's popularity.
 The tourism sector is concentrated between the characteristic villages Garderen and Voorthuizen, around the lake and golf centre at Zeumeren and in the town of Barneveld.

 Small though it is, The Netherlands is the world's second-biggest agricultural exporter.
 And within The Netherlands Barneveld is a center of innovation in the agrifood sector and related industries.
 The whole world uses the egg sorting machines built in Barneveld, and Barneveld was the first place to use the Rondeel housing system.
 Barneveld's USP is that it is the interface between the agricultural sector and industry.
 Barneveld thus provides an answer tot the global food problem and the increasing demand for protein.